jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 #### Relationships between entities

 The relationship between two entites has several characteristics.
-The **participation** of a relationship is mandatory or optional; the **cardinality** AKA modality of a relationships may be one-to-one, one-to-many, or many-to-many.
+The **participation** of a relationship is mandatory or optional; the **cardinality** AKA modality of a relationships may be one-to-one, one-to-many, or many-to-many; see [ERDs](modeling.html#erds-for-databases) for notation.
 A relationship is **identifying** if the PK of a parent entity appears in the PK of a child entity, denoted with a solid line; nonidentifying relationships are denoted with dashed lines.

 ##### Associative entities